Australis-0/Universal-Bot-Framework/README.md

  `.parseNumber (arg0_number, options)` - Parses a number into a string, complete with decimal separators.
  options:
- format (String): Set to ‘intl’ by default. round_to (Number): Set to undefined by default.
+ format (String): Set to "intl" by default. round_to (Number): Set to undefined by default.
 Rounds to hundreths, thousands depending on input.
 Specified like so: 0.1 (tenths), 0.01 (hundreths), etc.

  `.parseString (arg0_string, options)` - Automatically parses a string into a given format.
 Defaults to removing all underscores and capitalising the first letter of each new word.
  options:
- capitalise_words (Boolean): Set to true by default. delimiter (String): Set to ‘_’ by default.
+ capitalise_words (Boolean): Set to true by default. delimiter (String): Set to "_" by default.

 ` .randomElement (arg0_array, arg1_min, arg2_max)` - Returns a random element of a provided array between the first and last elements of the array unless arg1_min and arg2_max arguments are provided.

  `.randomNumber (arg0_min, arg1_max, options)` - Generates a random integer/number between arg0_min and arg1_max.
  options:
  type (String): integer, number.
-Set to ‘integer’ by default.
+Set to "integer" by default.

  ### Basic Discord.js Extensions: